-The Bermuda Ministry of Finance has approved an ICO for trading company Velocity Ledger Holdings Limited.
+The Bermuda Ministry of Finance has approved the initial coin offering (ICO) of trading company Velocity Ledger Holdings Limited (VLHL), according to a press release published on April 10.

 VLHL’s subsidiary VL Financial is now in the application process with the Bermuda Monetary Authority (BMA) to obtain the relevant licenses to operate.
 If approved by the BMA, the company will operate a digital asset exchange in Bermuda.
 The release notes that the company can use VL tokens for payment for licensing VL technology platforms and services.